 The American Dream in Minneapolis: Obtaining US Citizenship

 There are thousands of Minneapolis residents who qualify for, but have not yet filed an application for naturalization to obtain United States citizenship.
-For those who have not yet applied for US citizenship but are interested in doing so, or those who simply want to understand the naturalization application process better, immigration attorneys from local nonprofit organizations will provide a comprehensive overview of the application process, from preparing your application to taking the oath of citizenship, including: who qualifies for US citizenship, what information needs to be included in the application, how does one qualify for a fee waiver, what are some of the naturalization test questions and where can they be found, how can an applicant obtain a medical waiver of the English language and civics test, what is the application processing time, and what options exist if naturalization processing is delayed. - City of Minneapolis, Office of Immigrant and Refugee Affairs - Neighborhood and Community Relations
+For those who have not yet applied for US citizenship but are interested in doing so, or those who simply want to understand the naturalization application process better, immigration attorneys from local nonprofit organizations will provide a comprehensive overview of the application process, from preparing your application to taking the oath of citizenship, including: who qualifies for US citizenship, what information needs to be included in the application, how does one qualify for a fee waiver, what are some of the naturalization test questions and where can they be found, how can an applicant obtain a medical waiver of the English language and civics test, what is the application processing time, and what options exist if naturalization processing is delayed. - Volunteer Lawyers Network, Mid-Minnesota Legal Aid and the City of Minneapolis, Office of Immigrant and Refugee Affairs - Neighborhood and Community Relations

 Experiential Learning: The Housing Crisis at Home